Community Literacy and Education Promotion

-Education being one of the first priorities following the uprising, the communities in resistance set themselves to selecting promoters from within their communities who would receive ongoing training in liberatory pedagogies, teaching techniques and curriculum development.
+Education being one of the first priorities following the uprising, communities in resistance set themselves to selecting promoters from within their communities who would receive ongoing training in liberatory pedagogies, teaching techniques and curriculum development.
 These promoters then go on to share what they have learned with the next generation, and the next.
-Inspired by this model, we now work with other communities in the construction of their autonomy.
+Inspired by this model, we began working with communities who are sympathetic to the Zapatista cause, who wanted to organize autonomously to create their a dignified education for their children.

 Be it in the classroom or in the milpa, the kitchen or the world outside of Chiapas, we are delighted to be working with communities in the pursuit of autonomous community-based education.